Supplies

 Also when you have a significant amount of time to sketch, but are using a street vendors chair to sketch long after your drink/bowl of noodles are finished, the pressure to hurry up and move on will also affect the quality of your work.

 NB: If you are a larger body type, or extra errrr….
 “Heavy”, then you may have difficulty with market stools and local cafe chairs in Vietnam.
-They very very small and plastic, also they can be very low to the ground.
+They are very very small and plastic, also they can be very low to the ground.
 I have had guests on previous trips struggle with getting down so low, and also being too heavy for the chairs and feeling like they might break them.
 If this will be your concern, you will want to find a public street bench or a more upmarket cafe or restaurant designed for foreign tourists to sit in.
+This might also be a reason to bring your own.

 “I will cut adrift—I will sit on pavements and drink coffee—I will dream; I will take my mind out of its iron cage and let it swim—this fine October.” — Virginia Woolf